 With millions of people in the DNA databases and many people managing

 kits for multiple family members, this philosophy is the only way to

 keep the volume of DNA-related e-mails to manageable proportions.

 Some people share lists of unlinked ancestral surnames on DNA websites,

 and this is even encouraged by FamilyTreeDNA.com,

-but this is not enough.
 Rather than waste your time entering your

 surnames manually, you should record your pedigree chart in a format